abdxzi/blind_assist_app/README.md

 # blind_assist_app
 An android app to assist blinds in their journey.
-It contains object detection, geolocation fetures.
+It contains object detection, geolocation features.